What is the risk of Yellow Fever in Uganda?

 Is it true that people in their 60s don’t need to have the Yellow Fever vaccination?

 Dr Prevatt advises: No. It’s not that older people don’t need the Yellow Fever vaccination!
-Only that the risk of serious adverse events are higher for over 60s and at that age, the risk of the Yellow Fever vaccine usually outweighs the risk of the disease.
+Only that the risk of serious adverse events are higher for over 60s and at that age, the risk of the Yellow Fever vaccine itself usually outweighs the risk of the disease.

 Top tip: If you plan to travel somewhere when you are over 60 years old, think about having the vaccine earlier!

-There are other groups of people who shouldn’t have the vaccine too, such as those living with HIV and CD4 count of under 200.
+There are other groups of people who shouldn’t have the vaccine too, such as those living with HIV and with CD4 count of under 200.
 Your Travel Clinic will tell you if you shouldn’t have the Yellow Fever vaccination.
 In these cases, if you choose to travel you will be issued with a medical letter of exemption (MLOE).
 This is like the yellow card and explains why you haven’t been given the vaccine.
-If your immunity problem is your HIV status, you can ask that HIV not be mentioned on the yellow card and I would recommend they just write ‘medical exemption for low immune system’.
+If your immunity problem is your HIV status, you can ask that HIV not be mentioned on the yellow card and I would recommend they just write ‘medical exemption confirmed’.

 What if you have lost your Yellow Fever certificate?

-Dr Prevatt advises: If you’ve lost your certificate – don’t lose your certificate! – you will need to take a picture or copy of it to a Yellow Fever vaccination centre.
+Dr Prevatt advises: If you’ve lost your certificate – um, don’t lose your certificate! – you will need to take a picture or copy of it to a Yellow Fever vaccination centre.
 They can then issue you with a new certificate.
 If you don’t have any evidence, then you’ll need to contact the centre that gave you the vaccine.
 They should be able to issue a new Yellow Fever certificate, once they have checked their records.

 How many times in your life should you have a Yellow Fever vaccination?